-It is at the instructor's discretion to determine grading penalties for late assignments, attendance and unexcused absences.
 All work is to be neat and legible.
 The instructor will discuss any additional guidelines the first day of class.
-Assignments are to be submitted on date specified.
+Students are to submit assignments on the date specified.
 At the discretion of the instructor, late assignments may be refused; or if accepted, the grade may be lowered one letter grade for each day late.